linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

         apt-get install puppetmaster-passenger

-3. Ensure the latest version of Puppet by running:
+3. Ensure you have the latest version of Puppet by running:

         puppet resource package puppetmaster ensure=latest